Turk Kardiyol Dern Ars. 2018; 46(2): 84-91 | DOI: 10.5543/tkda.2017.80236

 , Ergün Barış Kaya2

 , Asuman Özkara3

 , Ali Oto21

-OBJECTIVE Cardiac resynchronization therapy (CRT) induces structural and electrical remodelling of the failing heart.
-However, association between native QRS narrowing and cardiac fibrosis markers has not been investigated in patients with CRT implantation.
+OBJECTIVE Cardiac resynchronization therapy (CRT) induces structural and electrical reverse remodeling of the failing heart.
+However, the association between native QRS narrowing and cardiac fibrosis markers has not been investigated in patients with an implanted CRT device.

-METHODS A total of 41 symptomatic patients diagnosed with systolic heart failure, who underwent CRT implantation were included in the study.
-ECG findings and cardiac fibrosis marker levels (galectin-3, growth-differentiation factor-15 [GDF-15] and procollagen III N-terminal propeptide [prokol-3NT]) were collected before and twelve months after biventricular pacing.
-Reverse electrical remodelling was defined as a decrease in 12-months intrinsic QRS (iQRS) duration by ≥20 ms after CRT implantation.
+METHODS A total of 41 symptomatic patients diagnosed with systolic heart failure who underwent CRT implantation were included in this study.
+Electrocardiogram findings and cardiac fibrosis marker levels [galectin-3, growth-differentiation factor-15 (GDF-15) and procollagen III N-terminal propeptide (P3TD)] were collected before and 12 months after initiation of biventricular pacing.
+Reverse electrical remodeling was defined as a decrease in 12-month intrinsic QRS (iQRS) duration by ≥20 milliseconds after CRT implantation.

-CONCLUSION In this small sample sized study, we found that electrical remodelling after CRT is associated with a decrease in cardiac fibrosis.
+CONCLUSION The results from the small sample used in this study indicated that electrical reverse remodeling after CRT was associated with a decrease in cardiac fibrosis.

 How to cite this article